uchicago-mscapp-projects/Ghost-Hunter/README.md

 the NPI monthly download file and the IMPACT database, are very large and cannot be stored in git.
 In addition, they both update regularly with the information of new doctors, so it is worth re-running the merge every couple of months.
 Before you open the terminal download the NPI monthly file [here](https://download.cms.gov/nppes/NPI_Files.html).
 You will need to click on the link that usually starts "Full Replacement Monthly NPI File" to get a zipped folder and then from that zipped folder you will want to copy the file titled "npidata_pfile_20050523-<LAST RELEASE>.csv", put it in folder titled
 "gh/data_compilation/data_input."
 AND BE SURE TO RENAME IT TO npi.csv.
 We have a .gitignore set up for this file, but its name changes every month.
-Then do the same with the [IMPACT database](https://ext2.hfs.illinois.gov/hfsindprovdirectory).
+Then DO THE SAME with the [IMPACT database](https://ext2.hfs.illinois.gov/hfsindprovdirectory).
+For that file we have our .gitignore set to impact.txt.
+If you change either file to something else, be sure to update the .gitignore.

-3. To launch the scraper, start in the root of the repository where you should see the folder "gh".
+4) To launch the scraper, start in the root of the repository where you should see the folder "gh".
 From the terminal run:
     ```python -m gh.data_compilation ```
 Or, if you have not run poetry shell, you will need to run:
     ```poetry python -m gh.data_compilation```

+5) If this is not your first scrape you will be asked if you want to overwrite your previous scrape.
+You should see:

+"Data from the last scrape is saved at gh/data_compilation/scrapers/scraped_data/ccare_results_clean.json.
+Would you like to overwrite this file? [y/n]"

+If so, we recommend that you answer n.
+If you answer y, the scraper will clean out your last file and The scrape takes a long time, and is built such that each querry adds data to the same file, UNLESS you sepcify at the first prompt that you want to overwrite.

+6) You will then be asked if you want monitoring during the search.
+Specifically:

+"Would you like to see the scrape result appear live in your terminal? [y/n]"

+If you select yes, MONITORING, will be turned on and the scraper will provide intermittent progress updates to your terminal.

+7) Sit back, relax and let the computer do the work!